God’s Plan and The Three Rebellions

 Against Babel’s scattering, Jesus ushers in the Great Commission to reclaims the nations (Acts 2; Matthew 28:18–20).

-A royal priesthood (1 Peter 2:9).
+A royal priesthood (1 Peter 2:9), teaching others about true worship (Romans 12:1-2).

-Bearers of His light (Matthew 5:14–16).
+Bearers of His light (Matthew 5:14–16), doing good works that others may glorify God.

 The three rebellions tried to derail God’s plan, but they could not stop it.
 From chaos to order, from darkness to light, from rebellion to redemption—God’s plan has always been to have a family who would reign with Him in love.